4 out of every 5 probiotic supplements contain dairy-based derivatives.

 4. Fermented soy

-Soy has gotten a bad rap (from me included) because it’s used so much in processed foods.
+Soy has gotten a bad rap because it’s used so much in processed foods and is one of the top 8 allergens.
 However, fermented soy products like organic miso, tofu, and soy sauce may actually have some health benefits.

 Simple sugars cause conflict between our microbes and cells, but eating a variety of vegetables, fruits, legumes, and whole grains encourages cooperation between them.
 Gregory Plotnifkoff, MD, coauthor of Trust Your Gut recommends adhering to the old Japanese adage of eating at least 30 different whole foods per day!